Troyte Griffith

 Arthur Troyte Griffith (19 June 1864 - 17 January 1942) was a British architect and artist.
-He is known for his architectural work in Malvern on buildings such as the All Saints Church and his immortalization in Variation VII of the Enigma Variations, "Troyte," by his friend, Edward Elgar.
+He is known for his architectural work in Malvern on buildings such as the All Saints Church and the Worcestershire Beacon Toposcope and his immortalization in Variation VII of the Enigma Variations, "Troyte," by his friend, Edward Elgar.

+Griffith was an architect at the firm Nevinson & Newton, and was also the first secretary and the treasurer of the Malvern Concert Club, which he had helped Elgar found.

 Biography

-Early life
+Early life and education (1864–1897)

-Griffith was born in Headington, Oxfordshire, England, on June 19, 1864 to Harriet Dyke Acland Troyte and George Griffith.
-He studied architecture at the Harrow School and Oriel College in Oxford and was awarded touring scholarships in architecture.
-After graduating, rather than applying for Royal Institute of British Architects (RIBA), he studied architecture and painting abroad in Spain he went to work at an architects' offices in London for some initial work experience, before moving to Malvern in 1896.
+The eldest of 11 children, Griffith was born in Headington, Oxfordshire, England, on June 19, 1864 to Harriet Dyke Acland Troyte and George Griffith.

+He studied at the Harrow School from September 1877 to Summer 1883.
+Later, on October 27th, 1883, he enrolled in Oriel College, in Oxford, where he studied architecture and received his BA in 1887.
+After graduating, he studied architecture and painting abroad in Spain he went to work at an architects' offices in London for some initial work experience, before moving to Malvern in 1896.
+In 1897, the RIBA awarded him the Aldenwinkle Studentship.

-Career
+Career (1896–1942)

-In Malvern, Griffith was employed by the architectural firm Nevinson & Newton, there he designed structures such as the All Saints Church, in Malvern Wells and the Wyche Institute.
-Soon after All Saint Church's consecrated in November 1903, the firm ceased its operations leading Griffith to take over its offices.
-During his the career, he created The Toposcope at the Worcestershire Beacon, and a number of local houses.
+In Malvern, 1896, Griffith was employed by the architectural firm Nevinson & Newton at the Abbey Hotel.
+There he designed structures such as the All Saints Church, in Malvern Wells and the Wyche Institute.
+In 1904 he took a scholarship to study French and Spanish architecture.
+In 1908, the firm ceased its operations leading Griffith to take over its offices.
+He would work there until 1935, when he moved his office to Prior's Croft; he would remain there until his death.
+During his career, he design the Toposcope at the Worcestershire Beacon, in 1899, and a number of local houses.

+In October 1903, with his friend, Edward Elgar, Griffith helped found the Malvern Concert Club.
+He became its first secretary and treasurer, and held those position for 38 years until his death.

-Personal life
+Personal life and death

 Griffith was a founding member of the Malvern Chess Club, in which he was elected secretary and treasurer in its inaugural meeting on February 28th, 1899.
+In 1931, he was elected the club's president after the death of member Hugh Bennett, and in 1938 and 1939, Griffith won the Malvern Chess Club Championship.
 He would occasionally represent Worcestershire in chess tournaments until his death in 1942.

-Griffith died on January 17th, 1942, aged 77.
+After a short illness attributed to heart failure, Griffith died on January 17th, 1942, aged 77.
+His funeral was held 4 days later, on January 21st, at All Saints Church.
 He was buried in Malvern Well Municipal Cemetery.